mon231/buildapp/README.md

 That way, you can decompile an application, patch it's smali-source / resources / manifest / libs / ... <br />
 And rebuild it into a new apk you may install in your devices <br />
 <br />
-*NOTE* that you should use this tool for debugging / educational purposes only!
+*NOTE* that you should use this tool for debugging / educational purposes only! <br />
+*NOTE* that you must accept the LICENSE of the tools listed in the [requirements](#Requirements) section

 ## Installation
-After having all [requirements](#Requirements), simply
+Simply run:
 > pip install buildapp --upgrade
+If you didn't provide the [requirements](#Requirements) by yourself, use the following command to fetch the tools:
+> buildapp_fetch_tools

 Make sure to have python scripts folder in your path, <br/>
 And use the correct version of pip for python3